Where did the money come from?

 Some events in the history of the Wortley family are interesting

 After the civil war, (Sir Francis Wortley I died in 1652), Sir Francis Wortley II took the Oath of Abduration in 1656 and his confiscated estates were restored to him.
 There would be fines to be paid.
 Sir Edward Wortley (parliamentary supporter) was involved.
 It was Sir Edward who signed the 1658 lease of the Wortley Forges.
+By 1658, Sir Francis Wortley had abandoned his wife at Wortley Hall which lacked maintenance thereafter.
+His illegitimate daughter Anne Newcomen was born in 1659.

 The second baronet, Sir Francis Wortley II, had a childless marriage and left his estate to his illegitimate daughter Anne Newcomen on condition that her husband should take the Wortley name.
 Anne was six years old when her father died in 1665.